robiningelbrecht/raspberry-pi/README.md

-# Configure PI as an access point over VPN
+# Configure PI as an Access Point over VPN

 ## Prerequisites